-Meta-theory is a theory about theories, and the unified theory of psychology is proposed as a system that can assimilate and integrate key ideas from the dominant paradigms into a coherent whole.
-The unified theory offers Behavioral Investment Theory as the foundational framework for understanding animal behavior, the Influence Matrix as an integrative framework for human social motivation and emotion, and the Justification Hypothesis for linking language, human self-consciousness and culture together in a manner that gave rise to modern persons.
-These models and how they function to assimilate and integrate major proposals were reviewed in Henriques (2011).
-Here I review Character Adaptation Systems Theory, which is an outgrowth of the unified framework that has been developed to the bridge between personality and psychotherapy (Henriques, 2017).
-The framework is depicted in Figure 6.
+The ToK metatheory allows for the reinterpretation of the paradigms as systems of adaptation.
+The CAST framework is depicted in Fig. 5.
 It depicts three contexts (the biophysical, learning and developmental, and socio-cultural) and five systems of adaptation.
 The five systems of character adaptation delineated by CAST emerged as a function of applying the ideas that made up the unified theory toward bridging modern personality theory and psychotherapy.
-Each of these systems is briefly reviewed below.
-Following this, the focus shifts to how they are connected to the key insights of the major paradigms in individual psychotherapy, thus setting the stage for a more comprehensive and holistic view of human adaptation that bridges modern personality theory with systems of individual psychotherapy.
-The point here is to demonstrate how an extension of the ToK System can be used to foster metatheoretical integration of the paradigms.
+Each of these systems and to how they are connected to the key insights of the major paradigms in individual psychotherapy is discussed below.
+The point here is to demonstrate how an extension of the ToK System can be used to foster meta-theoretical integration of the paradigms.